 2. cheap flip flops

 I’m talking $2 plastic things you can ditch at your destination to make room for souvenirs on your way back.
 No, I don’t mean you should wear these out in public – a) your feet would hurt and b) your feet would get filthy and c) you’ll get looked at funny.
 But they are super handy for beach trips, pools, the occasional sketchy hostel, and your shower situation wherever you live.
 Europeans don’t wear cheap flip flops (in Geneva it was designer or nothing…), so save yourself a hassle and some money by stuffing them in your suitcase.

 3. 10 FT/3M lightning cable/charging cord

-Amazon Prime saved my butt with this one right before I left!
+Amazon Prime saved my butt with this extra-long charger right before I left!
 You don’t know where the outlets will be in your dorm, apartment, AirBnB, or hostel and you’ll definitely want to be able to reach your phone from your bed.
 It makes it easier to keep up with friends and family on the other side of the world who are just waking up when you’re turning in!
 Thank me later.
 (Don’t forget the wall adapter for wherever you’re going!)

 4. cheap coffee thermos

 Europeans don’t take their coffee to-go.
 I’m all for enjoying a good espresso drink with a pastry on the side, instead of gulping it down as a survival mechanism… but sometimes you just need a boost to get you through your morning class after “living in the moment” a little too hard the night before.
 (The drinking age in Europe is non-existent, I get it..)
 If you know you’ll be living somewhere you can make your own coffee, this will save you time and money.
 As with the flip-flops, pack a cheap one that you won’t mind parting with when it’s time to go home.
 (Free career fair/housing fair swag, I’m lookin’ at you!)